AI Automation/Logistics & Supply Chain

 These off-the-shelf tools are not designed for the fluid, detail-rich conversations of logistics.
 They rely on keyword spotting and predefined paths that cannot adapt.
 Freight booking requires understanding context, remembering details from earlier in the conversation, and accessing real-time data from a TMS, which platform tools cannot do without extensive, brittle workarounds.

-The core of the system is a Python application built with FastAPI, running on AWS Lambda.
-When a call comes in, we use an audio streaming service for real-time transcription.
-This transcript is fed to the Claude 3 Sonnet API with a detailed prompt that includes available loads from your TMS.
-Claude's large context window lets it handle complex, multi-turn conversations naturally.
-The system can answer nuanced questions, confirm details, and fill booking slots in a single interaction.
-The end-to-end response time is under 500ms.
+The core of such a system would be a Python application built with FastAPI, designed for deployment on serverless platforms like AWS Lambda.
+Upon an inbound call, an audio streaming service would provide real-time transcription.
+This transcript would be sent to the Claude 3 Sonnet API, augmented with a dynamically generated prompt containing available load data from your TMS.
+Claude's large context window enables it to manage complex, multi-turn conversations, allowing the system to address nuanced questions and confirm booking details within a natural interaction flow.
+Our architectural design prioritizes low latency for these interactions.

 Live in 3 Weeks, Not 6 Months